Skip to main content

 4. Copy and Paste

-In order to copy the citation, highlight the source, right click or press Ctrl + C on your keyboard to copy.
+To copy the citation, highlight the source, right click or press Ctrl + C on your keyboard to copy.
 You can also click on Copy to clipboard to copy the citation.

 After copying the citation, you can now paste it to the bibliography/reference section of your research paper.